 Management uses valuation techniques to determine the fair value of financial instruments (where active market quotes are not available) and non-financial assets.
 This involves developing estimates and assumptions consistent with how market participants would price the instrument.
 Management bases its assumptions on observable data as far as possible but this is not always available.
 In that case management uses the best information available.
-Estimated fair values may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (refer to note 22).
+Estimated fair values may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (see Note 24).

-Useful life of property and equipment
+Useful Life of property and equipment